 To give you the best possible experience when visiting our website or using our mobile/tablet apps, based upon your interests and the device you are using;

-So we can contact you successfully if you get in touch with us or ask us for information;
+So we can contact you successfully including via email, mail, telephone or instant message, if you get in touch with us or ask us for information;

 When we are planning your trip, to ensure that we make the right arrangements for you; and

-To share potential vacation ideas with you that could be of specific interest, based upon your previous enquiries and/or bookings.
+To share potential holiday ideas with you that could be of specific interest, based upon your previous enquiries and/or bookings.

 How we share your personal information

-We’ll only either ask you for personal information directly or, with your permission, gather it by tracking how you use our digital channels, such as our website or mobile apps.
-We won’t share your personal information with third parties for any marketing activities.
+We will only ask you for personal information directly or, with your permission, gather it by tracking how you use our digital channels, such as our websites or mobile apps.

-When we do share your personal information, it’s always so we can provide you with a better service when you’re traveling with us.
+When we do need to share your personal information, it’s always so we can provide you with the best service when you’re enquiring or traveling with us.
 Further details on the sharing of your personal information is provided in Section 3 of the policy below.

 Safeguarding your personal information

-We keep your personal information securely, and we ensure it's only retained for the period of time that is necessary.
+We process and store your personal information securely, and we ensure it is only retained for the period of time that is necessary.

 Your rights to your personal information